davidfstr/dafoster.net/_posts/2013-06-01-handling-text-correctly.md

     - Cannot mix text with different encodings.
     - <p>Ruby takes this approach with its built-in `String` type.</p>
 * **Blithely ignore encoding issues altogether and get unexpected results when working with international characters.**
-    - Many programs written in languages where the default string type in not Unicode take this option out of ignorance.
+    - Many programs written in languages where the default string type is not Unicode take this option out of ignorance.
 In particular this includes many programs in C, PHP, and <span class="nobr">Python 2.x</span>.

 Gotchas: